12:01 AM – AVALIN Hollywood Nightclub, Hollywood, California, America

 Upon closer inspection, something black and slimy was visible in the sweat, but the young man couldn't care less about that right now.

-Slowly, he opened his eyes again.
+Slowly, opening his eyes again.
 He tried recalling what was happening, but his mind remained blank.

 For a moment, all he could do was stare blankly at the ceiling.
 Then his senses gradually returned, and various memories continuously emerged in his mind; he finally remembered who he was.